Kierstin is a mom to two little girls and creator of the satirical podcast Really Good Advice for New Moms.

 Likewise, it didn't hurt to have it removed and it didn't hurt for me in that place later on save for maybe a mild bruised feeling which wore off after a few days and didn't affect me beyond the occasional twinge when lying back in bed.

-So, all in all, the actual epidural placement was no big thang.
+Don't be afraid of the placement!!
+All in all, the actual epidural placement was no big deal.
+You're best to focus our energy elsewhere.

 How Does an Epidural Feel?
 Does an Epidural Make You Feel High?

-So yes, for me, the epidural made me feel dull, loopy and high especially in comparison to my unmedicated birth in which I felt and experienced everything in stereo.
+So yes, for me, the epidural made me feel dull and goofy especially in comparison to my unmedicated birth in which I felt and experienced everything in stereo.